Beyond separability: convergence rate of vanishing viscosity approximations to mean field games via FBSDE stability: Convergence of

 \section{Convergence of $u^{\beta}$}

-\quad We first present a general stability result concerning HJ equations with respect to the supremum norm on compact sets.
+\quad We first present a general stability result concerning Hamilton-Jacobi equations with respect to the supremum norm on compact sets.
 Similar results exist in the literature but are not directly applicable in our scenario \footnote{Closely related results are \cite[Propositions 1.4 and 2.1]{Souganidis1985}.
 However, the former proposition assumed that the solution to their HJ equation was bounded and that it lacked a second-order term, and the latter assumed that the Hamiltonian was bounded in space and time.
 Another potentially applicable result was \cite[Lemma 6.3]{Tang2023b}.
-But on account of their formulation not permitting for non-separable Hamiltonians, we also cannot directly apply this lemma.}.
-To informally describe our theorem: if two HJ PDEs are well-posed with solutions $u^1$ and $u^2$, Hamiltonians $H^1$ and $H^2$, terminal cost functions $g^1$ and $g^2$, and viscosity parameters $\nu^1$ and $\nu^2$, then the maximum difference between $u^1$ and $u^2$ on any compact set in $\mathbb{R}^d$ is bounded by the difference in the coefficients $(H^i, g^i, \nu^i)$, on that compact set.
-Our proof is inspired by that of \cite[Lemma 6.3]{Tang2023b}, but we apply their ideas to derive stability results for the Hamiltonian and the terminal cost function, not just for the viscosity parameter.
+But on account of their formulation not allowing for non-separable Hamiltonians, we also cannot directly apply this lemma.}.
+To informally describe the resul: if two HJ PDEs are well-posed with solutions $u$ and $v$, Hamiltonians $H_1$ and $H_2$, terminal cost functions $g_1$ and $g_2$, and viscosity parameters $0$ and $\nu$, then the maximum difference between $u_1$ and $u_2$ on any compact set in $\mathbb{R}^d$ is bounded by the difference in the coefficients $(H_i, g_i)$, on that compact set, and a $\mathcal{O}(\nu^{1/2})$ term.